 This tipi on a raft in a lake in Australia is the most interesting home I've seen this year #People#Australia#houseboats#tipis#weird houses April 9 | Cat Rocketship Photos by John Griffiths.
 Used with permission.
 University of Canberra student Will Woodbridge has been staying on this tipi-endowed raft on Australia's Lake Ginninderra for the last eight weeks.
 Part performance art, part alternative living solution, Will's tiny floating home has withstood storms and earned an endorsement from local Aboriginal leaders who say he is welcome to stay on the lake as long as he likes, despite local government's insistence that his household is against the law.
 Woodbridge moved to the lake from his campus accommodations to protest high rent and a low supply of affordable housing in Canberra.
 This is a pretty ingenious, self-contained solution to what is becoming a growing problem around the world.
 Will didn't like his housing options, so he made his own.
 GO, WILL! ↬ Lloyd's Blog.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS How musical is your home?
-NEXT Snap a photo of a house to learn everything about it Show/Hide comments [ 14 ] That looks so legit.
+PREVIOUS Why are moms so hesitant to view their male partners as full, competent parents?
+NEXT What geeky books do you plan to share with your kids?
+Show/Hide comments [ 14 ] That looks so legit.
 Love it!
 Just hope the elements are kind to him.
 3 agree Reply LOVE IT!
 Way to go!
 Great way to protest too!
 Reply Weird.
 As a child I used to dream about living in this EXACT situation.
 Feel like a strange sense of deja vu in seeing this.
 Anyway, COOL!!!!
 Reply when i saw the title via facebook, i thought, "that's a bit weird" but it actually looks very relaxing… i do hope he sorts something more permenant out soon though, cuz it's going to get very cold in canberra in a few weeks….
 Reply Exactly what I was thinking! *surreptitiously puts heater on before ANZAC Day* Reply We're in Autumn heading into Winter atm.
 He's gonna get cold!
 Reply I live in Canberra and see this guy on the lake regularly.
 It's fantastic, I just hope the council don't get their way and "evict" him!
 Reply Reminds me of the Kon-Tiki! (which, incidentally, would probably be an awesome book recommendation to anyone here – it made me want to live differently!
 I guess the book's name is actually 'The Kon-Tiki Expedition: By Raft Across the South Seas') 1 agrees Reply He is going to freeze during winter in Canberra.
 But as someone who lives in university housing I pay a ridiculous amount so I say good on you… Reply My first thought was, "Wow, it must not get very windy there".
 3 agree Reply I think you might be thinking of "The Ra Expedition" by Thor Hyerdahl?
 And Tipi's can be pretty warm, all he would need in there would be a small gas/kero heater type thing.
 It would put his cost of living up a bit though!
 Reply Definitely the Kon-Tiki Expedition.
 I had never hear dof the Ra Expedition by him, until now.
 Apparently, "In the Kon Tiki he set out to prove how the Pacific Islands had been originally populated.
 He succeeded.
 For Ra, he constructed a craft of local papyrus reeds and set out to show how ancient Egyptians reached the Americas thousands of years before Columbus.
 He succeeded again."
 This guy is awesome.
 I suggest reading everything!
 Reply A tipi can get extremely toasty if you double layer it- wrap on the outside of the posts and a wrap on the inside.
 We used to stay in some with the Girl Scouts when I was small.
 And I live in the mountains in California, so it can get pretty cold!
 2 agree Reply Awesome.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.